-- Small inserts are placed in your fallopian tubes which cause them to become blocked over the next three months. - Essure has been shown to be one of the most effective options available for women.
+- Small inserts are placed in your fallopian tubes which cause them to become blocked over the next three months.
+Follow-up is needed after 3 months to confirm that the tubes are blocked and you are protected from pregnancy. - Essure has been shown to be one of the most effective options available for women.